Lesson 4: Metadata and Method Invocation

 }

-We call sendWithRouting, it accepts 4th argument, which is associative array.
-Whatever we will place in here, will be available during message handling for us.
-So it's good place, to enrich the message with extra information, which we will want to use or store, but are is not part of the command/query/event.
+sendWithRouting accepts 4th argument, which is associative array.
+Whatever we will place in here, will be available during message handling for us - This actually our Metadata.
+It's super simple to pass new Headers, it's matter of adding another key to the array.
 Now we can change our Product aggregate:

 #[Aggregate]